Editorial Review

 Enclomiphene

-Enclomiphene, the trans-isomer of clomiphene, is a selective estrogen receptor modulator (SERM) that blocks estrogen negative feedback at the hypothalamus and pituitary, increasing GnRH, LH, and FSH secretion.
-A phase III clinical trial published in The Journal of Urology showed enclomiphene increased testosterone from a mean of 228 ng/dL to 525 ng/dL after 12 weeks, while preserving sperm counts.
-Unlike traditional clomiphene, enclomiphene lacks the estrogenic side effects associated with the cis-isomer (zuclomiphene).
+A phase III trial in The Journal of Urology showed enclomiphene raised testosterone from a mean of 228 ng/dL to 525 ng/dL after 12 weeks — while preserving sperm counts.
+Unlike traditional clomiphene, enclomiphene lacks the estrogenic side effects of the cis-isomer (zuclomiphene).

 Research Evidence for Peptide-Based Testosterone Support

-Kisspeptin Clinical Data: A 2019 randomized crossover study in The Lancet Diabetes and Endocrinology evaluated kisspeptin-54 in 29 men with functional hypogonadotropic hypogonadism.
-Kisspeptin administration restored pulsatile LH secretion in 89% of subjects and increased mean testosterone from 6.8 nmol/L to 10.4 nmol/L (a 53% increase) over 2 weeks.
-Notably, kisspeptin also improved sexual function scores by 36% on the International Index of Erectile Function (IIEF-15).
+Kisspeptin Clinical Data: A 2019 randomized crossover study in The Lancet Diabetes and Endocrinology tested kisspeptin-54 in 29 men with functional hypogonadotropic hypogonadism.
+It restored pulsatile LH release in 89% of subjects.
+Mean testosterone rose from 6.8 nmol/L to 10.4 nmol/L (a 53% increase) over 2 weeks.
+Kisspeptin also improved sexual function scores by 36% on the IIEF-15.

-Combination Protocols: Emerging research suggests combining HPG axis peptides may produce synergistic effects.
-A 2022 pilot study combining kisspeptin-10 with low-dose gonadorelin in 18 hypogonadal men achieved mean testosterone of 612 ng/dL — 28% higher than either compound alone.
-These combination approaches are an active area of investigation.
+Combination Protocols: Emerging research suggests combining HPG axis peptides may produce combined effects.
+A 2022 pilot study paired kisspeptin-10 with low-dose gonadorelin in 18 hypogonadal men.
+Mean testosterone reached 612 ng/dL — 28% higher than either compound alone.
+These combination approaches are an active area of study.

 Free Peptide Calculator